ProtonWallet/andromeda/README.md

 ```
 To use rust in iOS we are leveraging the power of `Swift Packages`.

-The **iOS** folder in **proton-pass-mobile** contains the scaffold of our package.
+The **iOS** folder in **proton-wallet-mobile** contains the scaffold of our package.
-The current package is called `PassRustCore` and it is the one that is used in the Pass iOS project.
+The current package is called `WalletRustCore` and it is the one that is used in the Wall iOS project.

 For now the update of this package must be done by hand.
 There is two ways to update the package either you call: